dschell3/VoteSmartt/README.md

 3. Create Virtual Environment and Activate
-   First install pipenv on your machine by doing: `pip install pipenv`.
+   Run `python3 -m venv venv `
-   Install dependencies: `pipenv install -r requirements.txt` (might be different command for windows) Activate the environment: `pipenv shell`
+   Activate Environment `source venv/bin/activate` Install dependencies: `pip install -r requirements.txt` (might be different command for windows)

-4. Configure Database
-   Create a MySQL database:
-   CREATE DATABASE voting_system;
-   Update credentials in config.py (host, user, password).

-   Step 4: Skip for now

-6. Run Application
+4. Run Application
     `python server.py`
     The app will be accessible at http://127.0.0.1:{any available port}/
     <!-- The app will automatically select an available port if the default port is in use. -->